Books about Mental Illness & Mental Health

 Duchess Day Radley is 13 years old and extremely protective of her five-year-old brother and often acts as a parent to her own mother, Star.
 Walk is the town chief of police and has never forgiven himself for giving testimony that sent his best friend Vincent to jail for thirty years.

-Now, Vincent is out of Jail and Starr is murdered.
 I was not prepared for the emotional punch that this book delivered with each and every page.
+This is such a wonderfully written book.

 Firekeepers Daughter

-Firekeeper’s Daughter by Angeline Boulley
+Author: Angeline Boulley

-I have not read many books where the central characters are American Indian.
+I have not read many books where the central characters are Indigenous Americans.
 This book takes place on the Michigan side of Sault Ste.
 Marie where Daunis is going to have a fresh start in college when she witnesses a murder.
 She suddenly finds herself working as a CI for the FBI as they investigate a lethal form of meth slowly killing her people.
 Her knowledge of science as well as the Ojibwe traditional medicines makes her the perfect person to help.

 While this is characterized as YA thriller, it has the depth and soul to appeal to any audience.
 I can see why this book has already been optioned for a Netflix Series.

-Why We Love it: I did not know much about the Ojibwe culture before reading this book; the little bits about traditions and spirituality were fascinating.
+I did not know much about the Ojibwe culture before reading this book; the little bits about traditions and spirituality were fascinating.
 Each added more depth to the story and I could not put it down.
 The narration was wonderful and added to the story. #gifted by Macmillan Audio

-February 2020 GMA Book Club Pick
+More info: February 2020 GMA Book Club Pick

 Daisy Jones and the 6

-March 2019 Reese Witherspoon Book Club Pick
+More info: March 2019 Reese Witherspoon Book Club Pick

-The audio version has a different narrator for each character and the performances the actors give are stupendous.
+This book needs to be listened to, not read.
+The audio version has a different narrator for each character and the performances are stupendous.
 I was overcome with emotion numerous times while I was listening.

 Books about Schizophrenia

-i know this much is true by wally lamb
+I know this much is true

-This is a story of identical twin brothers one of whom is a paranoid schizophrenic.
+This is a story of identical twin brothers, one of whom is a paranoid schizophrenic.
 When he shockingly mutilates himself, his brother must become his caretaker.
 It is powerful and heartbreaking.

 Prince of Tides by Pat Conroy